-These site provide a overview about the data usage.
-The version is from the 12.08.19.
+These site provide a overview about the data usage in game.
+The version is updated on 01.09.19 to add cloud diagnostic.

 You can find more informations about Unity Analytics under unity3d.com/legal/privacy-policy